electron/electron/docs/api/menu-item.md

 # MenuItem

-> Add items to application and context menus.
+> Add items to native application menus and context menus.

 See [`menu`](menu.md) for examples.